 \subsubsection{Wiping Effectiveness}

-To validate the effectiveness of the proposed wiping system, we compared its wiping accuracies.
-Because it was not possible to extract the misted areas well depending on the reflected scene and background, we validated the robustness of the proposed normal estimation for various backgrounds in the case of a transparent window.
+To validate the proposed wiping system's effectiveness, its accuracy was compared.
+Since accurately extracting misted areas based on the reflected scene and background was challenging, we tested the normal estimation's robustness on various backgrounds with a transparent window.

-We show the experimental results by comparing the extraction accuracy of misted areas between different background types for a transparent glass window.
-We experimented with several indoor and outdoor scenes as the background.
-We extracted indoor (room) and outdoor (garden and sky) images from the \textit{ETH3D Stereo Benchmarks}~\cite{Schoeps2017cvpr} and extracted outdoor videos from the \textit{VIRAT Video Dataset}~\cite{Oh2011cvpr}.
-We used three images of different indoor scenes, three images of different outdoor scenes, and three video frames of outdoor scenes. \figref{background} shows examples of the images used in the experiment.
+We compared the extraction accuracy of misted areas across different backgrounds for a transparent glass window, using indoor and outdoor scenes.
+Indoor (room) and outdoor (garden and sky) images were sourced from the \textit{ETH3D Stereo Benchmarks}~\cite{Schoeps2017cvpr}, and outdoor videos from the \textit{VIRAT Video Dataset}~\cite{Oh2011cvpr}.
+We used three images of different indoor scenes, three outdoor scenes, and three video frames of outdoor scenes. \figref{background} depicts the image examples used in the experiment.

-\figref{result_bg} shows a comparison of misted area extraction using different backgrounds.
-We calculated F-scores to evaluate the accuracy of the segmentation of misted areas using manually annotated ground truth segmentation data with an image annotation tool called \textit{labelme}\footnote{https://github.com/wkentaro/labelme}.
-We annotated five images for each angle and calculated the F-scores using the extracted misted areas of the ground truth data and the extraction results using our proposed method.
-As a result, the normal estimation error was $5.0^{\circ}$ which is slightly lower but similar to the normal estimation of the transparent glass plane with a textureless background.
-However, the misted area extraction was more robust to the viewpoint than the textureless background.
+\figref{result_bg} compares misted area extraction across different backgrounds.
+F-scores were calculated to evaluate segmentation accuracy using manually annotated ground truth data with \textit{labelme}\footnote{https://github.com/wkentaro/labelme}.
+Five images per angle were annotated, and F-scores were calculated using the ground truth and our method's extracted misted areas.
+The normal estimation error was $5.0^{\circ}$, slightly lower but similar to the normal estimation on a transparent glass plane with a textureless background.
+However, misted area extraction was more robust to viewpoints than the textureless background.